gabepoissant/used-car-database-design/docs/markdown.md

 This query establishes a surrogate key called Model_ID as the primary key of the table, as well as the data types for Model, and the `Created_Date` and `Modified_Date` fields.

-Here is the primary entity creation statement:
+Here is the fact table creation statement:

 ```
 CREATE TABLE CAR_SALE